-I remember dancing, which typically meant that I was performing an entire one-man concert to Janet Jackson songs in my bedroom, when my friend Oscar called to ask me what i was doing. of course, i didn’t tell him that i felt like shit, alone and sad – i was too ashamed. i like to believe that he knew because he said “bitch, what you doing? i am on my way to pick you up.”
+I remember dancing, which typically meant that I was performing an entire one-man concert to Janet Jackson songs in my bedroom, when my friend Oscar called to ask me what I was doing.
+Of course, I didn’t tell him that I felt like shit, alone and sad – I was too ashamed.
+I like to believe that he knew because he said “Bitch, what you doing?
+I am on my way to pick you up.”

-it wasn’t long before he was at my house. to my surprise, he was with jose. just a year earlier, i thought i was in love with Jose.
+It wasn’t long before he was at my house.
+To my surprise, he was with Jose.
+Just a year earlier, I was in love with Jose.
 Or at least I thought I was.
 We were actually pen pals for a few months before he dumped me via letter.
 And at 17 years old, I thought my heart would never heal.
 But I digress.
-After an uneventful reunion, we wound up at vicky’s house. she had the house to herself. we spent the entire night laughing, dancing and singing to our favorite songs. i am sure i danced the janet “if” routine because i did that shit everywhere i went. it was my one cool trick.
+After an uneventful reunion, we wound up at our mutual friend Vicky’s house.
+She had the house to herself.
+We spent the entire night laughing, dancing and singing to our favorite songs.
+I am sure I danced the Janet “If” routine because I did that shit everywhere I went.
+It was my one cool trick.

-i remember feeling like i finally belonged with the “cool” kids.
-Vicky, Denise, Jose and Oscar, were not only best friends, but they all went to school together and summer camp together but they also worked at mcdonald’s together. they did everything together.
+I remember feeling like I finally belonged with the “cool” kids.
+Vicky, Denise, Jose and Oscar, were not only best friends, but they all went to school together and summer camp.
+Chyle, they even worked together McDonald’s.
+They did everything together.
 They were legit the Puerto Rican “Save By The Bell.”
-So my being with them on that lonely day, meant the world to me. it was my introduction to “chosen family.” it would be this memory that would help me set the foundation of what i wanted my chosen family to be and to feel like.
+So my being with them, on that lonely holiday, meant the world to me.
+It was my introduction to “chosen family.”
+It would be this memory that would help me set the foundation of what I wanted my chosen family to be and to feel like.
 Well, minus the “Save By The Bell” overtones.
 Even I have my limits.

-it was one of the last times we would all be together. maybe the universe knew that this night had to be documented because Vicky had just a few more shots in her kodak disposable camera for us to capture this night in a photo. i cannot remember who shot the photo or who’s idea it was for us to pose on the steps.
+It was one of the last times we would all be together.
+Maybe the universe knew that this night had to be documented because Vicky had just a few more shots in her kodak disposable camera for us to capture our time together in a photo.
+I cannot remember who shot the photo or who’s idea it was for us to pose on the steps.

-we all drifted apart and lost touch by 1994. jose moved to puerto rico. denise moved to new york a few months later and i have not seen either one of them since. vicky passed away a few years later. oscar and i tried to hang on to our friendship but time and life proved to more than we could handle.
+As the year ended, we all drifted apart and slowly fell out of touch.
+Jose moved to Puerto Rico.
+Denise moved to New York a few months later and I have not seen either one of them since.
+Vicky passed away a few years later.
+Oscar and I tried to hang on to our friendship but time and life proved to more than we could handle.

-As an adult, I have accepted that the holidays are always hard for me. i am a parent now and i don’t have those “traditions” to pass down to my son. i don’t bake cookies but i have friends that do. i don’t make coquito but i have friends that do. while i don’t celebrate noche buena, i do travel to new jersey to have christmas dinner with my cousins, my aunt and my nieces. i still have never been part of a Parranda but my cousin blasts Reggaeton as we all dance around the house.
-I still struggle with the shame of not having passed these traditions down to my son but it becomes easier every time my son reminds ome what we did the year before. he reminds me that our tradition is simply being together.
+As an adult, I have accepted that the holidays are always hard for me.
+I am a parent now and I don’t have those “traditions” to pass down to my son.
+I don’t bake cookies but I have friends that do.
+I don’t make coquito but I have friends that do.
+While I don’t celebrate Noche Buena, I do have Christmas dinner with my cousins, my aunt and my nieces.
+I still have never been part of a Parranda but my cousin blasts Reggaeton as we all dance around the house.
+I still struggle with not having traditions to pass down to my son but it becomes easier every time my son reminds me of what we did the year before.
+He reminds me that our tradition is simply being together.

-holidays will always be hard for me. i will always struggle to refine it. that’s okay because now i am no longer as afraid to reach out friends and ask “bitch, what you doing?”
+Holidays will always be hard for me.
+I will always struggle to redefine them.
+And that’s okay because now I am no longer as afraid to reach out friends and ask “bitch, what you doing?”